 In the summer of 1968 Bob Zander, superintendent of Elko schools, told me that the college needed someone to manage the business office.
 The college was administered by the school district then.
 I took the job.
 There were only three of us at first.
 Dorothy Call, who had been a high school commercial teacher, was the business and office department.
-John Bunten from the Nevada Department of Education came down from Carson City to help.
+John Bunten from the Nevada Department of Education came down from Carson to help.
 He was acting president and helped coordinate the Elko activities with the Department of Education.
 The federal government was giving out lots of funds and he obtained vocational grant money.
 One of the first vocational programs was law enforcement and corrections.
-For a while we had lots of students from the Nevada Youth Training Center.
-Highway patrolmen also enrolled.
+So for a while we had lots of employees from the Nevada Youth Training Center.
+Also highway patrolmen enrolled.
 The other programs were highway technology, secretarial, mid-management, and automotive mechanics.
-The advisory board insisted on an auto shop in the first building.
-Bill Bellinger had been a success in auto dealerships and mechanics.
-He had supported the college.
-The board wanted him to have a shop to teach in.
+The college Advisory Board insisted on an auto shop in the first building for Bill Bellinger to teach in.

-The three of us did practically all the work--trying to recruit part-time teachers and organize classes.
-We ordere and sold books, and accounted for funds.
-Dick Lynch, the new president, came in the fall of 1968.
+The three of us did practically all the work--trying to organize classes, to register students, sell books, and account for funds.
+Richard Lynch, the new president, came in the fall.
 We had classes all around town, in at least 30 places.
-We worked out of the Elko County School District administrative offices.
+We worked out of the Elko County School District administrative offices in 1968.
 They built us a little cubby hole that was the home base.
 Some of the school people resented us.
-They started called us "Ek-Tech."
+They started calling us "Ek-Tech" and "Sagebrush Tech."
 After we got the semester going, John Bunten went back to Carson.
-But he had really given us some push with vocational funds.

-I registered students, greeted people, and answered the phone.
-I typed letters, but I was primarily the business manager.
+I registered students, greeted people, answered the phone, typed letters, but I was primarily the business manager.
+I watched the money.
 I was supposed to be the bean counter.
 There were no deans or directors then.
-President Lynch didn't have a secretary, so I did his clerical work.
+President Lynch didn't have a secretary, and I did his clerical work.
 I think he wanted his wife to have my job.
 He did bring along his buddy from Texas, J. B. Cudd, who taught psychology and corrections.
-Cudd and an electronics teacher named Casino, I believe, were the among the first full-time instructors.
-Probably Dorothy Call was the first.
+Cudd and an electronics teacher named Casino, I believe, were the first full-time instructors.
 Royal Orser from the school district offered several art classes.
 Hub Stenoish, an NYTC teacher, also taught art.
-Eventually, Lowell Swendseid from the high school taught watercolor and ceramics.
+Eventually, Lowell Swendseid from the High School taught watercolor and ceramics.

-We started getting a lot of electronics equipment with federal vocational funds.
+We started getting a lot of electronics equipment with federal vocational funds the Nevada Department of Education helped to obtain.
 Don Elser and John Bunten started a combined high school-college electronics program.
 All that year we kept looking for part-time teachers.
 I got teachers for sewing and cake decorating.
-The university agriculture extension people in Elko wouldn't have anything to do with us when we tried to get them to help with community services.
-I think they saw the college draining away some of their activities.
+The university agriculture extension people in Elko wouldn't have anything to do with us.
+I think they saw the college taking away some of their community activities.

-In fall 1969 when we came under the university system, we moved into the old Grammar School #1 at 8th and Court streets.
-Bob Zander, the superintendent, and the school district made it available and the college only had to pay for janitors.
-We were terribly limited with funds.
-Half the \$250,000 Howard Hughes donated went to the Board of Regents.
-They used it for a study for a statewide system.
+In fall 1969 we moved into the old Grammar School #1 at 8th and Court St. The school district made it available and the college only had to pay for janitors.